 Special Operations Response Team

-Emergency Response Team (ERT) members are active in several aspects of technical rescue and are called when rescue and/or recovery is beyond the norm.
-The ERT has open enrollment for all employees of MCEMS who are interested.
+Special Operations Response Team (SORT) members are active in several aspects of technical rescue and are called when rescue and/or recovery is beyond the norm.
+The SORT team has a selection process for employees of MCEMS who are interested.
 Continued enrollment is based on participation, dedication, and the absolute trust of active senior members.
-Depending on skill level or interest, there is a position for everyone.

-The Emergency Response Team is subdivided into seven specialties:
+The Special Operations Response Team is subdivided into seven specialties:

 Dive Rescue/Recovery